SimonDing87/snake-game/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  Snake game

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

+  Product is for anyone and the it's goal is to entertain users.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+  Users can control a snake on the screen and eats apples.

 ## Problem ##
   > Describe the problem your product solves.

+  Users are looking for something to entertain them.

 ## Solution ##
   > Describe how your product elegantly solves the problem.

+  Provide a fun game to entertain them.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  Enjoy our game!

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  Go to the page and start playing immediately.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  This is fun.

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+  Check out our game at this website.